apache/ant/src/etc/poms/README.txt

 Libs not available in the maven repository

-groupId          artifactId       version   comment xerces           xerces-impl      2.8.1     the xercesImpl.jar supplied with ant is the right one xml-apis         xml-apis         2.8.1     the xml-apis.jar supplied with ant is the right one com.bea          weblogic         8.1.3.0   download it com.bea          weblogicclasses  5.1       a newer version can do. jai              jai-core         1.1.2_01  download jai from sun
+groupId          artifactId       version   comment com.bea          weblogic         8.1.3.0   download it com.bea          weblogicclasses  5.1       a newer version can do. jai              jai-core         1.1.2_01  download jai from sun